Green-Software-Foundation/if/src/builtins/coefficient/README.md

 - `output-parameter`: this must be a string

 You can fix this error by checking you are providing valid values for each parameter in the config.

+For more information on our error classes, please visit [our docs](https://if.greensoftware.foundation/reference/errors